gwenjo/MS3-asian-flavours/README.md

 ### **Acknowledgements**
 ---

-I want to thank my friends and family for putting up with my moodiness these past few weeks.
+I want to thank my friends and family who have viewed my website multiple times,have given me good criticism on my website and for putting up with my moodiness these past few weeks.

 I would also want to thank my mentor who believed in me that I can do this project in 3 weeks and my fellow student Daphne for always staying positive!